 7 of those points, are boundaries of the vacant lot, and four are the corners of the house erected.

 When downloading the data, I have converted it into a comma separated file, known as a csv.
 As you can see, they are UTM coordinates.

 Now what I want is to import these points to AutoCAD, so that I create a circle in the coordinate and an indicator that marks me what the vertex is about, in the following way:

 If the total of vertices were a polygonal of 130 vertices, with different objects, such as trees, boundaries, monuments or reference points, we would definitely be interested in doing it with an application.

 A CSV file can be generated with Excel, indicating "save as" and selecting the text option separated by commas.
-The file should not have a row of headers.
+The file should not have a header row.

-In this case, I will do it using the application csvToNodes, from the App Store of AutoDesk.
-The application is worth one dollar, which can be purchased with PayPal.
+In this case, I will do it using the application csvToNodes, from the AutoDesk App Store.
+The app is worth a dollar, which can be purchased with PayPal.
 Once downloaded and installed, it is displayed in the Add-ins tab, or it is executed with the text command CSVTONODES.
-In this case, I'm using AutoCAD 2018, although the application runs from the AutoCAD 2015 version.
+In this case, I am using AutoCAD 2018, even though the application runs from AutoCAD 2015 version.

 It is necessary to select the path of the csv file, indicate that it is separated by commas and choose a scale of the block, in case they come out in sizes not suitable for the drawing.

-And that's it, there we have the UTM coordinates, like blocks, with the indicated description.
+And that's it, there we have the UTM coordinates, as blocks, with the indicated description.
 From here you can download the csv file example for you to try.